bhumi-31/AI-InvestMent-Research-Engine/README.md

 # How It Works

-The application follows a multi-agent workflow built using LangGraph.
+The application follows a multi-agent architecture built using LangGraph.

 ```
 User